keptn/enhancement-proposals/text/0018-simplify-installer.md

 We also got some feedback from users regarding this:

-a) Many users already have istio installed by themselves and asked for an install option to re-use Istio.
+* Many users already have istio installed by themselves and asked for an install option to re-use Istio.
 This was handled via [an experimental flag](https://keptn.sh/docs/0.6.0/reference/managed_istio/).
-b) Some users were not allowed to use istio (nor nginx-ingress) and asked on whether we can support alternatives (the answere was unfortunately a no).
+* Some users were not allowed to use istio (nor nginx-ingress) and asked on whether we can support alternatives (the answere was unfortunately a no).
-c) Most Kubernetes users know how to expose a service using Kubernetes services of type LoadBalancer and NodePort - but using Istio was challenging for many.
+* Most Kubernetes users know how to expose a service using Kubernetes services of type LoadBalancer and NodePort - but using Istio was challenging for many.
 This made troubleshooting much more complicated.
-d) Many users asked for support of SSL certificates, which was really troublesome in many ways (it's not something Keptn should do, but at the same time we used our self-signed certificates for API and Bridge).
+* Many users asked for support of SSL certificates, which was really troublesome in many ways (it's not something Keptn should do, but at the same time we used our self-signed certificates for API and Bridge).

 This should be motivation enough to